covid19-thane/faq/README.md

 -
 [Here](https://covid19-thane.github.io/#source)

-6.The dashboard is showing wrong numbers!
+6.Thane District total is not matching the table total?
 -
+Its because the dashboard shows only major cities and in district total small area/cities are also included.
+Moreover you can check the numbers [here](https://experience.arcgis.com/experience/8167a61f882a4af4b9098e947dfd589f/)

+7.XYZ City's Press note is not shown!
+-
+Because Its not available.

+8.The dashboard is showing wrong numbers!
+-
-Contact me to fix it :)
+Contact me to fix it, might be a human error! :)

 # Municipal Corporation Sites :-